Adel2411/web-journey/project/backend/README.md

-# 🏆 Backend Challenge 1 — Solution Documentation: Express API & Database Foundation
+s# 🏆 Backend Challenge 1 — Solution Documentation: Express API & Database Foundation

 This solution implements the foundational API for **CollabNote**, a collaborative note-taking app.
 The backend is built using **Express.js**, **Prisma ORM**, and **PostgreSQL**, with full CRUD operations and frontend‑ready JSON responses.